Home

 A graph database falls under the NoSQL category and is purpose-built for handling relationships.
 They're custom-built for handling relationships, and that's their claim to fame.

-Graph databases leverage the principles of graph theory to store and represent data.
-By depicting data as an interconnected web of data points, graph databases offer an intuitive approach to data storage and retrieval.
-Unlike traditional relational databases, which struggle with data relationships, graph databases excel in managing such scenarios.
-With graphs, your data becomes more expressive and straightforward compared to other relational structures.
+Graph databases leverage graph theory principles to store and represent data.
+By depicting data as an interconnected web of points, graph databases provide an intuitive approach to storing and retrieving data.
+Unlike traditional relational databases, which struggle with complex relationships, graph databases excel in managing these scenarios.
+Graph databases make data more expressive and straightforward compared to rigid relational structures.

 Think about your favorite social network.
 Graph databases make it remarkably easy to uncover connections like "friends of friends" – those individuals who creepily keep popping up in your suggestions.